merurio/Manga_reader/README.markdown

 # Manga Reader App

 A Streamlit-based application for reading manga using the MangaDex API.
 Search for manga, select from similar titles, choose chapters, and view pages with a clean interface.
-Includes related GIFs from Tenor and a random famous song (English, Japanese, or Korean).
+Includes related GIFs from Tenor and more.
 Can be bundled as a Windows executable (.exe) for easy distribution.

 ## Features
 - Search for manga by name and select from similar titles.